leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 <img width = "100" src = "https://raw.githubusercontent.com/leolobski/CNOT-dihedral/master/assets/CNOT-gates.png"
 alt = ""/>

 An important step is the observation that the operators can be split into two classes: diagonal gates and affine gates.
 The diagonal gates have a diagonal matrix representations, while the affine ones are affine transformations of the basis states.
 The gates $X$, $CNOT$ and $SWAP$ are affine, while $\omega$, $T$, $U$ and $V$ are diagonal.
-Those CNOT-dihedral circuits that only contain affine gates are called affine circuits, and correspondingly for diagonal circuits.
+Those CNOT-dihedral circuits that only conṭain affine gates are called affine circuits, and correspondingly for diagonal circuits.

 The gates are subject to the following relations.
 [Amy, Chen and Ross. p.87].